 Energy Launchpad changed the way Levelise pitches to customers.
 The meticulous scrutiny and testing with focus groups delivered by the Consumer Insight team enabled Levelise to develop a far more refined proposition.

-- Since Levelise began working with Energy Systems Catapult in 2018, they have tripled their number of employees and are now working with 1000’s of customers across the UK.
+- Increasing customers – since Levelise began working with Energy Systems Catapult in 2018, they are now working with 1000’s of customers across the UK.

-- Levelise has gone on to partner with Heatrae Sadia (a BAXI Heating UK group company) on the User Project.
-In this Government-funded trial, Levelise are optimising a virtual community of 350 homes across the country by using the energy storage potential of the everyday hot water cylinders.
+- Partnering with Heatrae Sadia (a BAXI Heating UK group company) on the User Project.
+In this Government-funded trial, Levelise are optimising a virtual community of 350 homes across the country using the energy storage potential of the everyday hot water cylinders.
 Energy Systems Catapult is working with both companies to provide feedback on the technology from real consumers and help them refine their proposition to maximise its appeal.

 “Our concept is a complex one that requires a lot of explanation and the Catapult is really good at finding ways to convey the message in a way that the customer understands.”